Google Ads Management Service

 According to a WebVisible survey, 86% of consumers use the internet to find a local business.
 72% prefer to research local merchants with a search engine.
 As of July 2020, over 86% of all internet searches are performed on Google.

-Setting up a successful Google Ads campaign requires exhaustive research.
+RESEARCHSetting up a successful Google Ads campaign requires exhaustive keyword research.
 The foundation of expanding your business online is keyword research.

-- We first find out about what types of services or products you want to promote.
+- We first find out about your overall business goals, as well as what types of services or products you want to promote.

 - Next, we find out what your competitors are doing to increase their online presence.